Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 27 Februari 2026 13.01.08 UTC
+- WIB: Jumat, 27 Februari 2026 14.07.34 UTC
-- WITA: Jumat, 27 Februari 2026 14.01.08 UTC
+- WITA: Jumat, 27 Februari 2026 15.07.34 UTC
-- WIT: Jumat, 27 Februari 2026 15.01.08 UTC
+- WIT: Jumat, 27 Februari 2026 16.07.34 UTC

 Kutipan Inspiratif:
-"I am enough of an artist to draw freely upon my imagination.
-Imagination is more important than knowledge.
-Knowledge is limited.
-Imagination encircles the world."
+"You will never know what you are capable of until you take that first step and go for it."

-Kategori: inspirational
+Kategori: motivational